It’s ski season for the Buzz family! And, in honor of the family-loved activity, I’ve set a winter table in our lodge-theme game room.

-This is the first time I’ve shared an actual table set downstairs.
-With it’s lodge and cabin style decor, it’s the perfect setting for this year’s winter table.
+With it’s lodge and cabin style decor, it’s the perfect setting for a winter table.

 All-Mountain Birthday Cake

-The centerpiece was inspired by a cake made by a local bakery for my son’s seasonal birthday.
+The centerpiece was inspired by a cake for my son’s seasonal birthday.

 Can you make out the sloped profile of the cake?
 Icing and sugar crystals imitate a snow-covered mountain; dotted with evergreen trees in an alpine setting.
 Little ski figures slalom between birthday candles to complete the Nordic scene.